bcgov/data-publication/index.md

 ---
 layout: default
-title: Data Publication Services
+title: Data Publication and Services
 nav_order: 1
 has_children: false
 has_toc: false
 ---

-# DATA PUBLICATION SERVICES
+# DATA PUBLICATION AND SERVICES

 The DataBC Program encourages and enables the strategic management and sharing of data across the government enterprise and with the public.
 It is responsible for the BC Data Catalogue, the Open Data initiative and the B.C.
 Spatial Data Infrastructure and associated products and services.